 Preparation for the Fifth Step

-The Big Book is clear that once you have finished your fourth step writing, you are to review your lists, analyze what they mean, and learn something from what you have written.
+The Big Book is clear that once you have finished your fourth step of writing, you are to review your lists, analyze what they mean, and learn something from what you have written.
 Your analysis will be augmented in the fifth step, but you should not leave all the thinking up to your guide.

-Read page 66 in the Book, make not of these comments:
+Read page 66 in the Book, and make note of these comments:

 - The world is, indeed imperfect, and our lives have been touched by injustice.
 Our typical reaction has been to try to fix the world.
 When that didn’t work—it never does—we got good and sore and bitched and drank at it.
 Only in sobriety have we learned there is but one thing in this universe that we can and must try to influence.
 You guessed it.
 Many of us have then discovered a miraculous truth.
 When we set about to have our Creator manage our lives, we are often empowered with incredible influence over people near us and in the world around us.
 The catch (wouldn’t you know there would be one) is that we must not attempt to exercise self-will.

 - The power of resentment far exceeds any conception we had of negative thinking.
 Were you aware that:

 - ..a life that includes deep resentment leads only to futility and unhappiness.

-- The hours in which we all futility and unhappiness in our lives are not worthwhile.
+- The hours in which we all have futility and unhappiness in our lives are not worthwhile.
 Resentments waste our lives.

 - Resentments shut us off from the sunlight of the Spirit, thereby preventing the maintenance and growth of a spiritual experience.